hurt56631-ui/SecureVoice/public/client.js-structure.md

 *   **`myPeerId`**: Stores the unique ID assigned to this client by the signaling server.
 *   **`socket`**: The `WebSocket` object used for communication with the signaling server.
 *   **`peerConnections`**: A `Map` to store `RTCPeerConnection` objects, keyed by the remote peer's ID.
+*   **`peerIdToUsernameMap`**: A `Map` to store the mapping from peer ID to username.
 *   **`stunServers`**: Configuration object for STUN servers, used by `RTCPeerConnection` to discover public IP addresses and NAT traversal.

 ## Main Flow
 *   **`joinButton.onclick`**:
     *   Triggered when the user clicks the "Join" button.
-    *   Validates the room name input.
+    *   Validates both the username and room name inputs.
     *   Disables UI elements to prevent multiple clicks.
     *   Attempts to get the user's microphone access using `navigator.mediaDevices.getUserMedia({ audio: true, video: false })`.
     *   Sets the obtained `localStream` to the `localAudio` element.
     *   Establishes a WebSocket connection to the signaling server (`/ws` endpoint).
-    *   Calls `setupWebSocketListeners` to configure WebSocket event handlers.
+    *   Calls `setupWebSocketListeners` to configure WebSocket event handlers, passing the entered username.
-    *   Includes error handling for media device access and WebSocket connection.
+    *   Includes error handling for media device access and WebSocket connection, re-enabling username input on error.

 ## WebSocket Event Handling (`setupWebSocketListeners` function)
 *   **`socket.onopen`**: